 Joe Wicks – Wean in 15: Up to date advice and 100 quick recipes, £8.49, Amazon

 If you’ve got all the other kit ready but are wondering what to actually cook, the nation’s favourite PE teacher has you covered.
 After weaning daughter Indie, Joe Wicks developed his first baby recipe book, Wean in 15.
-It’s packed with advice and simple and ideas Joe has drawn from his experience of weaning combined with expert guidance from a leading registered nutritionist.
-Features one hundred healthy and balanced recipes, from finger foods and purées with a how-to of adapting your own favourite meals.
+It’s packed with advice and simple ideas Joe has drawn from his experience of weaning combined with expert guidance from a leading registered nutritionist.
+It features 100 healthy and balanced recipes, from finger foods and purées with a how-to of adapting your own favourite meals.